 The two main characters of the story are Patch and Saint.
 Patch is a thirteen-year-old boy who was born with only one eye and rather than dwell in despair chooses to celebrate his destiny as a pirate (facilitated by the various, color-coordinated namesake patches that help to disguise his differentness).
 A direct peer, Saint is a girl whose fascination with beekeeping stems from being raised by her grandmother who teaches her about loyalty, love, and the bonds of community.
 Patch and Saint are inseparable, when a momentary action—saving the daughter of a rich businessman from possible abduction—spurs a decades-long journey that will alter the core of every citizen of Monta Clare.

-Not much can be said about the plot of this finely wrought novel that continually defines the readers expectations by morphing from one thing to another.
+Not much can be said about the plot of this finely wrought novel that continually defies the readers expectations by morphing from one thing to another.
 It’s a love story rooted in mystery with adventure and thrills coming from the most unlikely of directions.
 This is a prime example of a novel critics will struggle to explain and marketing departments will be challenged to sum up using trendy genre creations.
 It can be all the things—mystery, thriller, romance, bildungsroman—while simultaneously also being none of them as we currently know and expect them to be.
 At times grandiose and exhausting juxtaposed with moments of pure beauty and brilliance, whatever one calls it, it works.

 Chris Whitaker peppers the storyline with cultural references that help the reader to relate to the action on the page.
 From movies to music, each allusion is carefully chosen for maximum impact and many of them become motifs that resonate across the scope of the novel.
 His gift for the written word also wrings every emotion out of his reader.